Strategic Asset Plan & Major Parcel Study

-In 2017 and 2018, the Town of Brookline has been conducting two related long-range planning studies, the Strategic Asset Plan (SAP) and the Major Parcel Study (MPS).
+In 2017 and 2018, the Town of Brookline conducted two related long-range planning studies, the Strategic Asset Plan (SAP) and the Major Parcel Study (MPS).
 The final reports are available in column to the right.

 The Planning Board discussed implementation at their May 2nd, 2018 meeting.

 The goal of the SAP was to evaluate existing Town facilities and to identify new facilities that will be needed in the next 5 to 15 years for its programmatic and service goals.
 This study includes 75 buildings, 107 town properties, and 17 departments or divisions.
 The MPS built on the recommendations of the SAP by studying public and privately-owned parcels of land over 2 acres in the Town to assess current uses and evaluate potential options for continuing or different uses in the future.

 On September 13th and November 30th, 2017, we held public forums regarding these two studies.
 In addition to Subcommittee meetings in December and January, a combined final meeting with the Planning Board and Select Board was held in late January 2018.